TUMFTM/VVUQ-Python_Framework/doc/source/1_start/installation.rst

 The framework is connected to the CarMaker simulator that is often used in the automotive industry.
 The installation and licensing is described in the customer portal of the tool manufacturer.
 A simulator is required to perform the simulations during the model-based VVUQ process.
 Nevertheless, it is possible to load the already executed simulations from the small example within this repository without actual access to the simulator.

-The documentation is build with Sphinx and hosted online.
-When re-building it, we have to
+The documentation is build with Sphinx and hosted online at Read the Docs.
+When re-building it locally, we have to

-1. activate the venv including Sphinx in the console,
+1. activate a venv including Sphinx in the console,
 2. navigate to the doc folder, and
-3. execute the following commands to generate rst files from the code docstrings and build the html pages both from the generated and the manual rst files.
+3. execute the following command to build the html pages both from manual rst files and generated ones via api-doc and python docstrings.

 .. code-block:: bash

-    sphinx-apidoc -o source/code ../src
     make html